AymanBerri/AymanBerri/README.md

 - 👋 Hi, I’m @AymanBerri
 - 👀 I’m interested in Technology
-- 🌱 I’m currently learning Python, GameDev
+- 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on any interesting projects.
 I like to learn new skills.
 - 📫 Reach me berriayman11@gmail.com